 5. Discussions

-The results of this study strongly support the growing body of research advocating for multidisciplinary approaches in zoology education.
-Our findings suggest that integrating diverse disciplines such as biomechanics, bioinformatics, and environmental science enhances student learning outcomes, engagement, and real-world problem-solving skills.
-This discussion compares our results with recent studies published in 2024 and earlier literature, highlighting the evolving trends in multidisciplinary education.
+The results of this study strongly support the growing body of research advocating multidisciplinary approaches to zoology education.
+Our findings suggest that integrating diverse disciplines, such as biomechanics, bioinformatics, and environmental science, enhances students’ learning outcomes, engagement, and real-world problem-solving skills.
+This discussion compares our results with those of recent studies published in 2024 and earlier literature, highlighting evolving trends in multidisciplinary education.

 5.1.
 Multidisciplinary Learning Enhances Student Performance

-Our study demonstrated that students who engaged in interdisciplinary learning performed significantly better in assessments, which aligns with recent literature emphasizing the benefits of integrating multiple scientific disciplines.
+Our study demonstrated that students who engaged in interdisciplinary learning performed significantly better in assessments, which aligns with the recent literature emphasizing the benefits of integrating multiple scientific disciplines.

 Comparative Analysis: